potter0815/aws-lambda-zombie-workshop/README.md

 * * *

+## Lab 2 - ATTENTION, Twillio does no more offer free Numbers, CreditCard required -
 ## Lab 2 - SMS Integration with Twilio

 **What you'll do in this lab...**